stone-bar/25blog-A/docs/tutorial-basics/create-a-blog-post.md

 tags: [greetings]
 ---

-Congratulations, you have made your first post!
+Congratulations, you have made your first post! 恭喜恭喜

 Feel free to play around and edit this post as much as you like.
 ```